emilyjspencer/Notes/OOP/OOP.md

 ```

-# Encapsulation  - hide the data whenever possible
+# Encapsulation

+* The grouping of related variables and functions into units
+* This reduces complexit and allows the developer to reuse the object(s) in different parts of the programme/application

-* Encapsulation is to do with the idea of hiding aspects of an object's functionality from the rest of the code base.
+* It could also be argued that encapsulation is also to do with the idea of hiding aspects of an object's functionality from the rest of the code base.
 * Provides a sort of data protection - data can't be easily changed
-* It is what defines the boundaries of an application and does so by using classes to represent objects.
+* Encapsulation is what defines the boundaries of an application and does so by using classes to represent objects.
 These classes expose interfaces (collections of methods) - which are used to interact with the objects.
 The object's data is encapsulated in variables and the object's behaviour is encapsulated in methods.